wzk1015/video-bgm-generation/README.md

       python train.py --name train_exp --train_data ../dataset/data.npz -b 8 --gpus 0 1 2 3 4 5 6 7
       ```

 **Note:** If you want to train with another MIDI dataset, please ensure that each track belongs to one of the five instruments (Drums, Piano, Guitar, Bass, or Strings) and is named exactly with its instrument.
+Otherwise, you may have to change the track names in the MIDI files.
 You can check this with [Muspy](https://salu133445.github.io/muspy/):

 ```python
 import muspy